 There is no shortage of Alcoholism Advice on offer from a wide variety of sources, the Internet, health professionals, public and private bodies.
 When looking for advice on such an emotional and stigmatised condition as alcoholism there are a multitude of simple, easy answers to be found.
 Unfortunately not one of them is right!

-One of the most common misconceptions about alcoholism rehabilitation, and I hear this all the time when call me for advice, is that the alcoholic has to want help for any treatment to be effective.
+One of the most common misconceptions about alcoholism rehabilitation and I hear this all the time when call me for advice, is that the alcoholic has to want help for any treatment to be effective.
 This is simply untrue.
 Read more about alcoholic ambivalence here.
 The alcoholic’s current condition renders them incapable of seeing the full picture, how could we expect them to make sound judgements?
 The very nature of their condition, their disease, is one of delusion and if you wait for them to have a ‘moment of clarity’ or some other seminal awareness they may never get into recovery from alcoholism.
 The fact is that most alcoholics are cajoled, squeezed, pressured and forced into rehab by family, friends, employers etc and these forms of external pressure have been proven to be useful in getting the alcoholic into treatment and maintaining poressure ensure that ther ecoering alcoholic stays accountable.

 For Alcoholism Advice regarding the best private rehabs, please call one of our trained addiction counsellors today.
 We are waiting for your call.
 Alcoholism is frequently misunderstood by health care professionals, therapists and lay counsellors alike and there can be confusion regarding the best way to help those who appear to have problems with alcohol.
 One common mistake is to treat underlying issues like self esteem, depression etc. Alcoholism is a Primary Illness and until the patient is in stabel recovery from alcoholism none of the other issues will improve.

 Conversely, once the alcoholic is in contented sobriety, many of the other issues simply disappear.
 The only appropriate time to diagnose and treat other disorders is once the alcoholism is dealt with.
 It is commonly accepted by professionals who specialise in the treatment of alcoholism that the alcoholic is suffering with a disease and should be treated accordingly.
 Treatment that involves this understanding has long proven to be the most successful form of treatment for the alcoholic.
-It is therefore crucial that any individual seeking alcoholism advice does so from experienced addictions professionals who have a working knowledge of alcoholism and a comprehensive treatment process.
+It is therefore important that any individual seeking alcoholism advice does so from experienced addictions professionals who have a working knowledge of alcoholism and a comprehensive treatment process.

 Alcohol is a powerful drug and it is vitally important that a medically supervised detoxification process (detox) should be the first stage in any treatment.
 The detox is best undertaken in a Residential Primary Care Rehabilitation Facility (Rehab).
 A registered alcohol rehab will have a multi disciplinary team of medical and psychological professionals available to supervise this delicate period and ensure the safety and comfort of the patient.